Master of Business student

-Studying hospitality was the perfect fit for her, says Nicole Camacho who will graduate with a Bachelor of International Hospitality Management in March 2021.
+Studying hospitality was the perfect fit for her, says Nicole Camacho who graduated with a Bachelor of International Hospitality Management and is now enrolled in a Master of Business.

 “I’ve always known that I’m a people-oriented person at heart.
 I initially thought that university study options are mainly limited to basic maths, business and sciences degrees, but my interest peaked after seeing AUT’s hospitality degree.
 I knew that I’d be able to enjoy this subject matter, especially as travel and its many different aspects is a passion in my family.”